 Dr. McNamara will present "The Role of B Lymphocytes in Atherosclerosis" from noon to 1:00 p.m. on Wednesday, May 16, in TBL 2.

-A free lunch will be available from 11:45 a.m. to noon and and Dr. Pelanda's presentation will begin promptly at noon.
+A free lunch will be available prior to Dr. McNamara's presentation from 11:45 a.m. to noon.
+The presentation will begin promptly at noon.
 The event is free and open to the public and CME credit and MEDU credit (for students) is available.

 Western Michigan University Homer Stryker M.D.
-School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Western Michigan University Homer Stryker M.D.
-School of Medicine designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
+School of Medicine designates this live activity for a maximum of 1.00 AMA PRA Category 1 Credit:.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Number of credits subject to change.